illumin-labs/.github/profile/README.md

 ## Our Vision 🎯

-We believe in "Illuminating Tomorrow's Technology," blending timeless inspiration from Rome-inspired statues with modern, innovative solutions.
-Our iconic branding uses vibrant **pink-blue gradients** (#8c1d60 for pink) to reflect our creative and bold approach.
+We believe in "Illuminating Tomorrow's Technology," striving to harness innovation and excellence to create impactful digital solutions.
+Our goal is to bridge ideas with technology, delivering unparalleled experiences and reshaping the future of the digital world.

 ---